 - Golden Gate National Recreation Area/Headlands.
 This is a fabulous but challenging area for running with unparalleled views.
 The area is very large.
 You can run on the main vehicle road (although there are no sidewalks), or on any one of the countless trails.
 It is about 5 miles along the road from Vista Point to Rodeo Beach, and about 6 miles using the off-road ‘coastal trail’.
 Note: the trails are hilly and rugged.
-I don’t recommend running alone — there are coyotes and mountain lions.
+We don’t recommend running alone — there are coyotes and mountain lions.
 Full guide to the area.